 Make use of additional functionality like filename parsing and caching.

 Use server-client architecture as gatekeeper:

 add monitoring point; track the data-sets being accessed.

 Hook Intake into proprietary data access systems.

-For a brief demonstration and tutorial, which you can execute locally, go to Quickstart.
-For a general description of all of the components of Intake and how they fit together, fo to Overview.
-Finally, for some notebooks using Intake and articles about Intake, go to Examples.
+The Start here document contains the sections that all users new to Intake should read through.
+Use Cases - I want to… shows specific problems that Intake solves.
+For a brief demonstration, which you can execute locally, go to Quickstart.
+For a general description of all of the components of Intake and how they fit together, go to Overview.
+Finally, for some notebooks using Intake and articles about Intake, go to Examples and intake-examples.
 These and other documentation pages will make reference to concepts that are defined in the Glossary.